 CONCLUSION

 This ScR summarizes a collection of studies exploring different elements of partnered dance.
 It is important to consider symptom severity and cognitive levels when providing partnered dance treatment.
-With this in mind two key benefits of partnered dance for PWP that are highlighted in this SR were found:
+With this in mind, two key benefits of partnered dance for PWP that are highlighted in this SR were found:

 Physical: Mainly through initiation of movement and improving balance and gait